Determining the cost of the new high school is a multifactorial, iterative process:

 But there are also numerous items which will not be covered by MSBA reimbursement.
 These items include:

 - Arlington Community Education

 - Construction costs beyond MSBA’s allowed per square foot cost

 - Site preparation

 Once the Schematic Design is approved by the MSBA (anticipated April 2019), Arlington and the MSBA will enter into a Project Scope and Budget Agreement, which confirms the scope, budget and schedule for the proposed school.
 Upon execution, Arlington will then have 120 days to secure funding and local approvals.
 Town Meeting must approve the appropriation of the approved funds by a 2/3 vote.
 Town Meeting can approve the appropriation contingent upon a successful debt exclusion vote.
-A special election debt exclusion vote is anticipated for June 2019.
+A special election debt exclusion vote is planned for June 11.

 Only after local approval and funding is secured, can the design efforts continue into the Design Development and Construction Documents phases with Bidding and Construction phases to follow in 2020.